Antisocial Personality Disorder: Criteria For A Sociopath Diagnosis

 Takeaway

-Sociopathic traits or a diagnosis of ASPD may feel limiting.
+Sociopathic traits or a diagnosis of ASPD may seem limiting.
 However, treatment is available, and managing symptoms is possible.
 Consider taking the first step by reaching out to a counselor specializing in personality disorders.

 Explore antisocial personality disorder in therapy